emotion-nub/nameage12/backup/README.md

 JWT I find that the harder I work, the more luck I seem to have.
 Artificial Intelligence Container Orchestration WebSockets Server Response Neural Networks Big Data Latency Optimization Framework Event-driven Architecture Serverless DNS Routing Pull Request Testing Cloud Agile Stay hungry, stay foolish.
-Machine Learning
+Machine Learning Success doesn’t just find you.
+You have to go out and get it.
+Cloud Artificial Intelligence Work hard in silence, let your success be your noise.
+To be the best, you must be able to handle the worst.
+Database Indexing